 Easy to clean.

-And I didn’t even mention that I now feel the counter stools give my kitchen a similar look to these favorites of mine – this kitchen, this kitchen and especially this kitchen!
+And I didn’t even mention that I now feel the wooden counter stools give my kitchen a similar look to these favorites of mine – this kitchen, this kitchen and especially this kitchen!

 So yes, finally I have my new wooden counter stools!